justwriteclick/docslikecode/_posts/articles/2018-04-16-practical-advice.md

 ---
 layout: post
-title: "Practical Advice On Publishing A Technical Book"
+title: "Practical Advice On Publishing A Technical Book using GitHub and GitBook"
 excerpt: What does it take to publish a technical book using GitHub?
 Let's dig into tools, processes, revenue, and costs.
-last_modified_at: Mon Apr 16 10:59:26 CDT 2018
+last_modified_at: Fri Apr 20 21:01:44 CDT 2018
 categories: articles
 author: anne_gentle
 tags: [book, publishing, github, git, gitbook, lulu, self-publishing, collaboration, design, layout]